getsentry/symbolicator/crates/symbolicli/README.md

 The available options are:

+* `cache_dir`: A directory where downloaded debug files will be cached.
 * `url`: The base URL of the sentry instance.
 Defaults to `https://sentry.io/`.
 * `auth_token`: A Sentry authentication token.
 This can be overridden with the `SENTRY_AUTH_TOKEN` environment variable or the `--auth-token` command line option.